FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Experiments

-We compare the convergence rate of our method FedGP with the other baselines on both FMNIST and CIFAR-10, and demonstrate the results in Figure~\ref{fig:convergence}.
+We compare the convergence rate of our method FedCor with the other baselines on both FMNIST and CIFAR-10, and demonstrate the results in Figure~\ref{fig:convergence}.
 We set the GP update interval $\Delta t=10$ and the annealing coefficient $\beta=0.95$ for FMNIST experiments, and $\Delta t=50$ and $\beta=0.9$ for CIFAR-10 experiments.

-As shown in Figure~\ref{fig:convergence}, FedGP achieves the highest test accuracy and the fastest convergence in all experiments.
-While other active client selection strategies show only slight or even no superiority compared with the fully random strategy, our method clearly outperforms all baselines, especially in the extremely heterogeneous setting when data on each client contains only one label (1SPC).
-Furthermore, the learning curves of FedGP are more smooth and less noisy than those of other methods, meaning that FedGP reduces the variance and makes the federated optimization more stable.
+As shown in Figure~\ref{fig:convergence}, FedCor achieves the highest test accuracy and the fastest convergence in all experiments.
+While other active client selection strategies show only slight or even no superiority compared with the fully random strategy, our method clearly outperforms all baselines, especially under the extremely heterogeneous setting when data on each client contains only one label (1SPC).
+Furthermore, the learning curves of FedCor are more smooth and less noisy than those of other methods, meaning that FedCor reduces the variance and makes the federated optimization more stable.

 Table~\ref{tab:rounds} shows the numbers of communication rounds for each selection strategy to achieve a specified test accuracy.
-We can see that FedGP achieves the specified accuracy $1.3\sim 2.0\times$ and $1.2\sim 1.5\times$ faster than Pow-d on FMNIST and CIFAR-10 respectively.
+We can see that FedCor achieves the specified accuracy $34\%\sim 99\%$ and $26\%\sim 51\%$ faster than Pow-d on FMNIST and CIFAR-10, respectively.